Dan-blcw/J-Swing-Gui-UI-Core/README.md

 ## Function

-- Add user, edit, delete, deselect, search
+- Add user, edit, update, save, delete, deselect, search

-- Open file, write data, save data
+- Open file, write data, save data to the file

+- Print out the notification windows

 #### Okay,that is all and i'm Dan